 Licensed practical nurses are responsible for providing much of the routine care that patients in hospitals, nursing homes, and rehabilitation centers receive.
 These nursing professionals are a main point of contact for patients and their families and have a direct effect on a patient’s recovery.
 To be fully prepared for that role, prospective LPNs need high-quality training.

-College Spotlights: Best LPN Programs in Orlando
+College Spotlights: Best LPN Programs in Orlando for 2023

-LPN programs in Orlando must provide great training to ensure that their students are up to the challenge of hands-on patient care.
+LPN programs in Orlando provide quality training to ensure that their students are up to the challenge of hands-on patient care.
 To help you find the LPN program that’s right for you, start by reviewing this list of three top, state-approved programs, chosen based on their affordability and the support they provide to students.

 FAQs About LPN Programs in Orlando